-The committee bill includes a short-term, flexible grant program to encourage small businesses to work with other local agencies to provide child care services for employees.
 The committee recognizes that small businesses play a critical role in providing child care options to millions of working parents.
 Unfortunately, small businesses generally do not have the resources required to start up and support a child care center.
-This grant program takes the necessary steps to ensuring small businesses and other local organizations are able to work together to provide child care for employees.
+The committee bill includes a short-term, flexible grant program to encourage small businesses to work together or with other local agencies to provide child care services for employees.
+This grant program takes the necessary steps to ensuring small businesses and other local organizations, especially in our rural areas, are able to work together and find innovative approaches to provide child care for employees.

-A consortium of small businesses and other organizations will be eligible for grants for start-up costs, training, scholarships, or other related activities.
-Businesses will be required to match Federal funds to encourage self-sustaining facilities well into the future.
+Small businesses will be eligible for grants for start-up costs, training, scholarships, or other related activities.
+Priority will be given to small businesses who work with other small businesses, large businesses, local child care organizations, or other appropriate entities.
+Grantees will be eligible for grants up to \$500,000, but they are required to match Federal funds to encourage self-sustaining facilities well into the future.
 Business must continue to meet State quality and health standards.

-V. Cost Estimate

-CONGRESSIONAL BUDGET OFFICE COST ESTIMATE
+V. COST ESTIMATE